+The conflict between Jesus and the authorities is hinted at in the claim that Jesus speaks blasphemy and then is revealed in full in the plot that is initiated; the shadow of destruction hangs over Jesus from the beginnings of his activity.
 The tension mounts, from the early days in Galilee, towards the events that will take place in Jerusalem.
-His own family called him crazy (3:21), the people of his own town took offense at what he was preaching (6:3), and even his closest disciples seemed unable to grasp what he was teaching them (see 8:21; 9:33; 10:35–40).
+The people of his own town took offense at what he was preaching and even his closest disciples seemed unable to grasp what he was teaching them (see 8:21; 9:33; 10:35–40).

 The popularity of Jesus as he entered Jerusalem was fleeting, even though he acquitted himself so well in arguments with the leaders in Jerusalem (11:27–12:40).
-His actions in the Temple forecourt were controversial (11:15-17) and it is clear that this incident raised opposition to him to a high level (11:18).
+His actions in the Temple forecourt were controversial and it is clear that this incident raised opposition to him to a high level.
 The final teachings he gave his disciples begin with a prediction of the destruction of the Temple before recounting the apocalyptic woes that are in store (13:3–37).

-The plot hatched by the authorities (12:12; 14:1-2) led them to stir up the crowd to call for his death.
-Jesus was betrayed by one of his closest followers (14:10, 43-46), all knowledge of him was denied by another, and all abandoned him at his point of need (14:50).
+The plot hatched by the authorities led them to stir up the crowd to call for his death.
+Jesus was betrayed by one of his closest followers, all knowledge of him was denied by another, and all abandoned him at his point of need.
 The tragic climax of Jesus’ death is a scene of utter abandonment: “my God, my God, why have you forsaken me?”
 (15:34).
-Only some—a group of faithful women—watched from afar (15:40) before they came to provide an honourable burial for the man who was condemned and dishonoured (16:1)—but precisely there, a surprise awaits them.
+Only some—a group of faithful women—watched from afar before they came to provide an honourable burial for the man who was condemned and dishonoured—but precisely there, a surprise awaits them.